mdsol/xk6-output-otlp/README.md

 ### Attributes

-Some time it is required to distinguish metrics received from different test runs.
+Sometimes it's required to distinguish metrics received from different test runs.
 For this scenario we have a configuration option that adds the following attributes/labels to the metrics:

 | Attribute     | Meaning |